open-telemetry/opentelemetry-java/README.md

 * [extensions](extensions/) define additional API extensions, which are not part of the core API.
 * [sdk](sdk/) define the reference implementation complying to the OpenTelemetry API.
 * [sdk extensions](sdk_extensions/) define additional SDK extensions, which are not part of the core SDK.
-* [OpenTracing shim](opentracing_shim/) defines A bridge layer from OpenTelemetry to the OpenTracing API.
+* [OpenTracing shim](opentracing_shim/) defines a bridge layer from OpenTracing to the OpenTelemetry API.
 * [examples](examples/) on how to use the APIs, SDK, and standard exporters.

 We would love to hear from the larger community: please provide feedback proactively.